Dynamic Visual Semantic Sub-Embeddings and Fast Re-Ranking: Related Work

-\textbf{Point-based Representation} Point-based representation methods aim to represent the information of images and texts as separate multidimensional vectors and retrieve the closest results in the high-dimensional space.
-The earliest exploration in this field was the Visual Semantic Embedding (VSE) method based on global information\cite{faghri2017vse++,frome2013devise,chen2020imram,karpathy2015deep,qu2020context,karpathy2014deep}, which typically has a simple structure and low computational complexity.
-Specifically, VSE uses a separate image encoder and text encoder to extract the holistic information of the data, and uses different loss functions to ensure that matching query-value pairs have higher similarity than non-matching pairs.
-Relevant works have further explored the model structure\cite{huang2018learning,kiros2014unifying,qu2021dynamic} and loss functions\cite{chen2020adaptive,frome2013devise,wei2021universal}.
-For examples, Frome et al.\cite{frome2013devise} used CNN as the visual model, Skip-Gram as the language model, and supplemented with hing-based triplet loss for model optimization.
-Faghri et al.\cite{faghri2017vse++} introduced online hard-negative mining strategy to further improve model performance.
-Chen et al.\cite{chen2021learning} proposed a Generalized Pooling Operator to learn the best pooling strategy for different features.
-Some works begin to use a multi-view structure to balance the difference information density, that is, generating multiple candidate feature representations and then selecting the best result among them\cite{qu2020context,song2019polysemous}.
-However, due to use separated encoders, VSE methods are incapable to capture the uncertainty of correspondence between image and text.
-In recent years, methods based on local information have received widespread attention, such as using cross-attention structure to capture the correspondence between image salient regions and text words\cite{lee2018stacked,chen2020imram,zhang2022negative}, or focusing on the scene graph based on graph neural networks to create object-relationship tuples that can aggregate neighborhood information\cite{liu2020graph,li2019visual,wang2020cross,diao2021similarity}.
-With the rise of large models, researchers have begun to explore pre-training Vision-Language Pre-training(VLP) models based on single or double Transformers\cite{lu2019vilbert,chen2020uniter,li2021align,kim2021vilt,li2019visualbert}, and designed various pre-training tasks to enhance the cross-modal interaction ability of the model and improve model accuracy.
-However, this type of method often incurs a huge amount of computation.
+Methods based on symmetric embeddings can be categorized into two types upon the granularity of representation: coarse-grained global methods and fine-grained local methods.
+The global methods \cite{faghri2017vse++,frome2013devise,karpathy2015deep,qu2020context,karpathy2014deep,huang2018learning,kiros2014unifying,qu2021dynamic,chen2021learning} have a straightforward structure, employing separate encoders for images and texts to extract global features from the data.
+Besides, the design of loss functions \cite{chen2020adaptive,frome2013devise,wei2021universal,faghri2017vse++} ensures that the matched query-value pairs exhibit higher similarity than unmatched pairs.
+For example, Frome et al. \cite{frome2013devise} use CNN as the visual model, Skip-Gram as the language model, and supplemented with hing-based triplet loss for model optimization.
+Faghri et al. \cite{faghri2017vse++} introduce an online hard negative mining strategy to further improve the model performance.
+Chen et al. \cite{chen2021learning} propose a Generalized Pooling Operator to learn the best pooling strategy for different features.
+Local methods have also gained attention due to their strong interaction capabilities, such as cross-attention structures that are used to capture correspondences between salient regions in images and text words \cite{lee2018stacked,chen2020imram,zhang2022negative}, and the creation of graph neural networks aggregate object relation tuples in neighborhood information \cite{liu2020graph,li2019visual,wang2020cross,diao2021similarity}.
+Lee et al. first \cite{lee2018stacked} introduce a stacked cross-modal attention mechanism to discover complete latent visual-semantic alignments.
+Chen et al. \cite{chen2020imram} employ an iterative matching scheme to progressively explore fine-grained cross-modal correspondences.
+Li et al. \cite{li2019visual} use graph convolutional networks to capture key objects and semantic concepts in the scene.
+With the rise of large-scale models, researchers have begun exploring transformer-based visual language pre-training (VLP) models \cite{lu2019vilbert,chen2020uniter,li2021align,kim2021vilt,ji2023map} and have designed various pre-training tasks to improve the retrieval precision of the models, including Masked Language Modeling (MLM), Image-Text Matching (ITM), and Vision-Language Contrastive Learning (VLC), etc.